 If you can’t turn on a new iPhone even after charging it, there could be a manufacturing defect.
 Although this is extremely rare, it could be one of the possible causes.

-Once you’re done with the backup or your computer doesn’t recognize your iPhone, skip everything and jump to step 7.
+Once you’re done with the backup or your computer doesn’t recognize your iPhone, skip everything and jump to method 7.

 If your iPhone turns on but gets stuck at the Apple logo (or elsewhere) during the startup, try updating iOS in Recovery Mode.
-For this, you’ll need a Mac or a Windows laptop with the latest version of iTunes installed on it.
+For this, you’ll need a Mac or a Windows laptop with the latest version of iTunes installed.
 Here’s how to update iOS using Recovery Mode:

 Note: Don’t try this method on iPhones with physical or liquid damage.
 If you try to do so, it might render your phone unusable.